Ericusick/Chest_X-Ray-Image_Classification/README.md

 Looking at the model, we would recommend:

-We would recommend radiologist to use this as a supplementary tool to speed up the diagnostic process and as a secondary opinion.
+We would recommend the radiologist to use this as a supplementary tool to speed up the diagnostic process and it can be use as a secondary opinion.

 ### Future Work: